coder-246try/To-Do-List-App/README.md

 ## Setup
-To use this project,run the following code:
+To open this project on localhost,run the following code:

 if you have python3 installed,